 Thanks to my pre-iPhone days here as a student, I can navigate the streets without a map.
 I memorized them all a long time ago, and my sense of direction comes right back each time I’m here.

 The amazing thing about The Seine is as you approach, so much suddenly comes into view.
 The bridges, the water, the towers of Notre Dame!
-The top of the Eiffel Tower popped out over Haussmanian rooftops, and the weeping willow on the edge of the Square du Vert-Galant brought back lovely memories of this summer.
-A row of bare, birch trees were stretched out next to the iconic rows bouqanistes and for some reason, hundreds of birds were flying and swooping around the Pont des Arts.
+The top of the Eiffel Tower popping out over Haussmanian rooftops, and the weeping willow on the edge of the Square du Vert-Galant brought back lovely memories of this summer.
+A row of bare, birch trees stretched out next to the iconic bouqanistes and for some reason, hundreds of birds were flying and swooping around the Pont des Arts.

 It was all so beautiful, and it was a moment that hit me – I live here.
 I get to live here.

 Audrey Hepburn said, “Paris is always a good idea.”⠀⠀

 But I admit, right before I moved I got a little scared.